10 Files & Serialization

 Exercise 7+

-1. Create a text file, employees.txt, that contains data about employees as follows:
+1. Create a text file, records.txt, that contains data about employees as follows:

 IDNameSalary